wwivbbs/docs/docs/chains/tradewars2002.md

 Known Issue | Workaround  or Description
 --- | ---
 NTVDM.EXE Crashes when launching TW2002 on Windows7 | This can happen if your PATH is wrong in ChainEdit.
 Make sure the path to TW.BAT is correct.
 In these examples steps ```c:\wwiv\doors\tw.bat %N``` would cause a crash. ```c:\wwiv\doors\tw\tw.bat %N``` is correct and fixes that.
-Unregistered versions will only work locally with WWIV5TelnetServer & Default TW2002 Configuration | Unregistered versions of TW2002 only let you use 1 Node.
-WWIV5TelnetServer reserves Instance 1 of WWIV for the Local Node.
+Unregistered versions will only work locally with wwivd & Default TW2002 Configuration | Unregistered versions of TW2002 only let you use 1 Node.
+By default, wwuivd reserves Instance 1 of WWIV for the Local Node.
 To workaround this: Go into the Preferences and change the value of "Use Nodes" from 2 through 4 to 1 through 4.

 ## Installation Steps